brettrjones-github/nolimitconnect/SandboxApps/QtSimpleAppTest/SimpleAppTest_README.txt

-This is a test application made about as simple as possible but still include a shared library and static library Mainly this is to test you android enviroment as there are many these libraries
+This is a test application made about as simple as possible but still include a shared library and static library Mainly this is to test your android enviroment to create and deploy shared libraries

+Build and run QtCreateBuildDirectories.pro first for each kit so that the directories are pre build created